Diphenhydramine/zinc (On the skin)

 Treats pain and itching associated with insect bites, minor cuts, burns, or rashes caused by poison ivy, poison oak, or poison sumac.

-Anti-Itch, Anti-Itch Cream, Banophen, Benadryl, Benadryl Extra Strength Itch Relief Spray, Benadryl Extra Strength Itch Stopping Cream, First Aid Anti-Itch, First Aid Anti-Itch & Skin Protectant, Good Neighbor Pharmacy Anti-Itch, Good Neighbor Pharmacy Itch Relief, Good Sense Itch Relief, Itch Relief, Leader Anti-Itch, Leader Itch Relief, Sunmark Anti-ItchThere may be other brand names for this medicine.
+Anti-Itch, Anti-Itch Cream, Banophen, Benadryl, Benadryl Extra Strength Itch Relief Spray, Benadryl Extra Strength Itch Stopping Cream, Dr. Sheffield's Anti-Itch, First Aid Anti-Itch & Skin Protectant, Good Neighbor Pharmacy Anti-Itch, Good Neighbor Pharmacy Itch Relief, Good Sense Itch Relief, Itch Relief, Leader Anti-Itch, Leader Itch Relief, Sunmark Anti-ItchThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to diphenhydramine, or if you are also taking diphenhydramine by mouth.